 Below are 101 ways to earn extra money in the UK this year that you should think about during your journey to a successful retirement.

 Paid Surveys – Marketing is a big business across the UK and very expensive.
 Rather than companies making mistakes, they’re happy to pay you for your opinion.
 Paid surveys allow companies to learn what their target audience looks like and how best to utilise their marketing budget.
-If this process is completed correctly, companies can save millions in advertising spend.
-Best of all, you don’t need an education or qualifications and can take a paid survey from anywhere in the world.
+Pay-outs are typically between £0.50 to £3 and often take around 15-20 minutes to complete.
+Make sure you stick to the major players in the UK such as Surveyspotter and SwagBuckets.

 FreeLancer – Across the internet, they are hundreds of websites that have been set up to cater to the online market.
 This could be anything from basic IT to data entry or even writing flyers and sales documents.
-Typically jobs will be paid by the hour; however, there’re lots of fixed priced jobs online. £10-15.00 per hour is realistically possible for this type of work, yet finding new customer depends on your reviews, ratings and referrals.
+Typically jobs will be paid by the hour; however, there’re lots of fixed priced jobs online.
+Remember, reputation is everything online.
+A few bad comments where you’ve not completed the job in hand, and it could be complicated to find your next project.

 Start A Blog – If you love writing and have in-depth knowledge in a specific subject, blogging could be for you.
 It all starts with writing content for your blog, however, these days setting up a blog is not complicated, and step-by-step instructions are provided.
 You’ll need plenty of content to attract an audience, however, once you do, there are four ways to make money;